 Former ONE Middleweight and Light Heavyweight World Champion Aung La N Sang was born in Myanmar, and he was already a tremendous athlete at school in Yangon before moving to the United States to study.
 There, he began training in Brazilian Jiu-Jitsu and other disciplines while studying Agriculture Science at Andrews University in Michigan and was instantly hooked on martial arts.

-After graduating, he travelled all over the country working as a migratory beekeeper, but soon decided to settle down and dedicate his life to martial arts.
+After graduating, he traveled all over the country working as a migratory beekeeper, but soon decided to settle down and dedicate his life to martial arts.
 Aung La N Sang made his professional debut in 2005, and soon built a reputation for his outstanding submission skills to earn himself the nickname of “The Burmese Python.”
-Over a career spanning more than a decade, almost every one of Aung La N Sang’s wins has ended via stoppage, proving his immense talent and effectiveness.
+Over a career spanning more than a decade, almost all of Aung La N Sang’s wins have ended via stoppage, proving his immense talent and effectiveness.